chonzadaniel/khu-FinalProject/README.md

 * Then prediction made (y_pred) of the model pipeline(X_test) applied

 ## Checking for model Performance using different Peformance using pandas, accuracy_score, confusion_matrix, classification_report, matplotlib.pyplot, seaborn
-* From accuracy_score(y_test, y_pred), model accuracy could be printed.
+* From both accuracy_score(y_train, y_train_pred) and accuracy_score(y_test, y_pred) methods, model accuracy at training and testing sets could be printed.
-* Plotted confusion matrix after creating confusion_matrix(y_test, y_pred).
+* Plotted confusion matrix.
 * Printed a classification report where accuracy, precision, recall, and f1-score metrics are displayed.
+* Plotting feature importance helped optiminzation of the model combination of features given the order of feature on the plot.
+Features way at the least order were dropped leading to a well performing model across performance metrics.

 ## Model Metrics Interpretation
 * Given this project, the minimum (model accuracy threshold) provided is 75%, from which the project should produce accuracy greater than.
-The model performance on local environment produced: accuracy (99%), precision (99%), recall (99%), and f1-score (99%) while on AWS SageMaker with a training and testing Accuracy of 84%.
+The model performance on local environment produced: training and testing precision (100%), recall (100%), and f1-score (100%) with both training and testing accuracy consistently at 100%.
+Hence, we good performing model in determining whether credit card transactions are fraudulents or not.

 ## Model Hyperparameter Fine-tuning:
-* On local environment, there was less contribution made by applying GridSearch estimator on the model.
+* On local environment, there was less hyperparameter fine-tuning improvement on the overall model performance.
 Hence, for efficiency and computional reasons, is important to use less parameters as optimal as possible as similar results will be achieved.

 # Model Usability:
+* The use of the model is very simple becuase it does not require hyperparamenter fine-tuning.
+Hence, computation time and cost minimized.
 * Potential for Cost Savings: Using this model by the Bank may save money in preventing fraudulent transactions.
 It can also improve customer satisfaction by reducing the number of legitimate transactions incorrectly flagged as fraudulent.
 * Model Resilience and reliability.
 This model may maintain its fraudulent predictive power (performance) on unseen data, which is important in a real-world setting where  transactions distribution changes over time.
 * Monitoring and Adaptation: Even with a high-performing model, it's essential to continuously monitor its performance and adapt it as needed.
 Fraudsters can change their tactics, and the model should be updated to address evolving threats related to creditcards' transactions.